nuttpeerawat/Project-2-Predict-the-price-of-homes-at-sale-for-the-Aimes-Iowa-Housing-dataset/README.md

 ## Problem Statement

-The project aims to advise Aimes residents that if they want to sell a house, what top 5 features of the house will help increase the selling price.
+The project aims to advise Aimes residents that if they want to sell a house, what top 5 features of the house will help increase the selling price and also help people who want to buy a house in Aimes that which top 5 features they should

 ------------------------------------------------------------------------
 ## Executive Summary